AntonOnyshch/bilateral-filter/README.md

 3. Kernel class have two LUT(Look Up Table) which I calculates before main run.
 One for Gaussian function.
 Another one for Intensity.
 It **drastically** increase performance.

+4. As you can notice on example images my code do not preserve the edges.